 Our traditional worship, the Temple Service, begins at 10:45 a.m. each Sunday at Temple Emanuel.
 This service includes sacred choral and organ music and special emphases based on the litrurgical calendar and other events surrounding the life of the church.
 See a recent Sanctuary service bulletin.

-An additional Temple Service is held at 8:30 a.m. each Sunday at Temple Emanuel.
+Two additional Temple Services are held at 8:30 and 9:30 a.m. each Sunday at Temple Emanuel.

 Our non-traditional worship experience, Rejoice!, is held each Sunday at 10:45 a.m. in the Mullin Life Center.
 Our Presbyterian theology and traditions remain the central focus of worship, but the music, dress and environment are more casual.
 See a recent Rejoice! bulletin.

 First Presbyterian's Church School program is the basis of Christian Education for all ages.
 We have a class for everyone, and we're here to help you find the right place if you'd like.
 Classes meet from 9:30 to 10:20 a.m.
 See classes.

 Adults have about a dozen classes to choose from.
 Some classes organize gatherings and social events of their own outside the church campus.

 Youth members divide into two, and sometimes three, classes depending on age.
 Eighth-grade students are invited to join the Confirmation class which meets during Church School for part of the year.

 Children learn the basics of our faith through activities each Sunday morning on the third floor of the Corl Building.

 Preschoolers are invited to Church School each Sunday on the second floor of the Corl Building.

 A nursery with professional staff is provided for children 3 and younger during Church School, as well as during worship services.